 TV & Film

-He is featured in the PBS documentary Sound Revolution presented by Morgan Freeman and can be seen on DVDs Live at Montreux Jazz Festival (with Eddy Davis, Wycliff Gordon and Evan Christopher) and in Live at the Campidoglio (with Woody Allen and Eddy Davis) in Barcelona.
+He is featured in the PBS documentary Sound Revolution presented by Morgan Freeman and can be seen on the DVDs Live at Montreux Jazz Festival (with Eddy Davis, Wycliff Gordon and Evan Christopher), Live at the Campidoglio (with Woody Allen) and Live in Barcelona (with Eddy Davis).

 Today

-Fowkes co-leads the Woody Allen New Orleans Jazz Band (which he’s done since 2001) and is also a member of award winning Cuban group Los Soneros de Oriente.
-He tours regularly with Grammy nominated Latin group The New Swing Sextet.
+Aside from a busy freelance career, Fowkes co-leads the Woody Allen New Orleans Jazz Band and the High Society New Orleans Jazz Band at their residency at the world-renowned Birdland Jazz Club.
+He is musical director for award winning Cuban group Los Soneros de Oriente and tours regularly with Grammy nominated Latin group The New Swing Sextet.
+He performs regularly with his trio and as a soloist.